Practice (2023)

 ‘Practice’ was developed during a residency project with Norwich University of the Arts and the John Innes Centre Archive Collections.

-‘Practice’ was a mini installation, creating an alter of plant study; it featured different craft items Ruby had made, a crochet doiley, and an alter cloth; along with collected items like stones, a trinket box that Ruby was gifted, and spell jars created with found objects.
-Each object was selected for its meaning to Ruby, whether it has been in her possession for a long time, or gifted to her, each item held some connection to Ruby’s being.
-To complete the alter, Ruby created a hand made herbal book - focusing on plants for their magical properties, or meaning to Ruby.
-Plants were sketched onto the pages and accompanies with notes on their uses or meanings to Ruby.
+‘Practice’ was a mini installation, creating an alter of plant study; it featured different craft items I had made, a crochet doiley, and alter cloth; along with collected items like stones, a trinket box that I was gifted, and spell jars created with found objects.
+Each object was selected for its sentimental meaning, whether it has been in my possession for a long time, or gifted to me, each item held some connection to my being.
+To complete the alter, I created a handmade herbal book - featuring studies of plants which I feel connected to and their uses.

 ‘Practice’ was on display as part of ‘Art & Science’ which showcased the works of the students who were involved in this residency, and some items from the collection which the group had selected for display.